reflectoring/reflectoring.github.io/content/blog/2022/2022-11-07-structured-logging-with-cloudwatch.md

 Here we will configure a Spring Boot application to produce structured logs and then send those logs to CloudWatch.

-## Sending logs to Amazon CloudWatch from Amazon EC2 Instance
+## Sending the Logs to Amazon CloudWatch from Amazon EC2 Instance
 We will next run the Spring Boot application in an EC2 instance and ship our application logs to CloudWatch.
 We use the unified CloudWatch agent to collect logs from Amazon EC2 instances and send them to CloudWatch.

 ### Creating EC2 Instance and Configuring it to Run the Spring Boot Application